Recap of Adam’s Alpha Testing AMA About the Digitex Testnet

-We’re in full-on Alpha testing mode and the first traders are having a blast on the testnet so far.
-We wanted to get their feedback as soon as possible, so Adam held an Alpha Testing Telegram AMA with the group yesterday afternoon.
-There were tons of questions from “when silver coins?” to Adam’s sleeping patterns (!).
+We’re in full-on Alpha testing mode and the first Betfair Traders are having a blast on the testnet so far.
+We wanted to get their feedback as soon as possible, so Adam held an Alpha Testing Telegram AMA with the group yesterday afternoon. tons of questions from “when silver coins?” to Adam’s sleeping patterns (!).
 Here we highlight the key takeaways from the Alpha Testing Telegram AMA.

 Alpha Testing Telegram AMA Highlights

 The AMA started out with many of the testers congratulating Adam on the platform so far.
 “Superb effort with the platform, mate,” said John.
 “It’s in incredible shape for an alpha release,” said another, and one more, “u have a made a dangerously fun platform.
 Hard to stop myself from putting orders on the ladder interface.”